Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/package-garbage-collector/index.md

 Once it has been configured, the following configuration will be visible in the Felix Console

 ![image](images/package-garbage-collector-felix-console.png)

+**Note:** The garbage collector will **not** remove the currently installed version of any packages that meet the age and group name criteria.

 ## Logging
 The job has INFO and DEBUG level logging so the removal of packages can be monitored.